vituscze/parallel-search/README.md

 `psearch` is implemented using producer-consumer pattern.
 At the start of the program, one producer thread is created that searches for all regular files in starting directory and its subdirectories (symbolic links are not followed); those files (precisely path to them) are added to a concurrent queue.
 After that, a number of consumer threads (given by `-n` or `sysconf`) are created that repeatedly retrieve paths from the queue and then search the content of those files for the required pattern (using KMP algorithm).

-Once the producer finished its task, a NULL is added to the queue for every consumer.
-When a consumer picks up a NULL, it terminates.
+Once the producer finished its task, a `NULL` is added to the queue for every consumer.
+When a consumer picks up a `NULL`, it terminates.
 The main thread then simply waits for the producer and all consumers to finish and then terminates as well.

 To prevent mixing up output to stdout and stderr, a global lock is used for synchronization.